Hugo-bot79/PHYS3116_Astrophysics-group-2/Markdown note for week 3.md

 Our group has decided to use data vandenBerg_table2 insteand of HarrisPart III.
 This is because we want to analyse age-FeH relations and magnitude-Galactic radius to determine accreted globular cluster, and we are going to use mass of the star and HB type to conduct further analysis.

-# Note:
-Hugo Chen:
-Defined the parameter on the table and sent the link of the article to other group members, so that we can find out the mistake that we made and make a proper choice and determine what we will talk about in the project.

-And we have decided our tasks for this group meeting, I will choose the parameter that we need, Abhinaya and XingKun will change the data to floating numbers.

-Self reflection: I still don't know a few parameters from these two files, next time I need to read the article thoroughly before the group meeting.

 # First three lines of codes
 #Hugo Chen:
 # fix the problem from the last meeting